-The fun part of the PADI Wreck Diver course is visiting wrecks.
-You will learn to unlock the mysteries from these wrecks and start to gain the knowledge and experience that allows you to see things that others overlook.
+As such, the fun part of the PADI Wreck Diver course is visiting wrecks.
+You will learn to unlock the mysteries from these wrecks.
+Additionally, you will start to gain the knowledge and experience that allows you to see things that others overlook.
 Sometimes, only the trained, experienced eye recognises that a small hole or open door likely caused the vessel’s demise.
 Furthermore, there are wreck sites dotted around the globe.
 This gives an almost an infinite supply of places to visit to indulge in this fascinating experience.

 Why should I do this course?

-This course allows you to learn the basics to safely explore wreck sites.
-By taking the PADI Wreck Diver course you will learn everything you need to expand your diving skills – this gives you the unique capabilities to include exploration of these amazing dive sites.
+The PADI Wreck Diver course allows you to learn the basics to safely explore wreck sites.
+Additionally, you will learn everything you need to expand your diving skills.
+This gives you the unique capabilities to include exploration of these amazing dive sites.

 What will I do?

-During the popular course will you gain experience to plan, organise and carry out four wreck dives.
-These four dives will give you the opportunity to apply the fundamentals learn from the theory, and apply to real life dives and wreck.
-Our Scuba Leeds PADI Instructor will guide you through the course and share their own passion and experience for wrecks.
+During this popular course, will you gain experience to plan, organise and carry out four wreck dives.
+This will give you the opportunity to apply the fundamentals learned from the theory and apply them to real life dives and wrecks.
+Moreover, your Scuba Leeds PADI Instructor will guide you through the course and share their own passion and experience.

 There are many different types of wrecks, some of which are protected by laws that guard their historical and cultural significance.
 Your training starts by reviewing guidelines for researching and respecting wrecks.
 During four dives you’ll learn: